Conjecture on Maximal Sublattices of Finite Semidistributive Lattices and Beyond: Introduction

-As noted in Observation \ref{maxmeetirreducible} below, any minimal element of the complement of a $(0,1)-$sublattice of any finite lattice $\calL$ must be join-irreducible and any maximal element must be meet-irreducible.
-Hence the complement of any $(0,1)-$sublattice of a given lattice must have at least one join-irreducible element, the minimum element, and at least one meet-irreducible element, the maximal element.
+As noted in Observation \ref{maxmeetirreducible} below, any minimal element of the complement of a sublattice of any finite lattice must be join-irreducible and any maximal element must be meet-irreducible.
+Hence the complement of any sublattice of a given lattice must have at least one join-irreducible element, each minimum element, and at least one meet-irreducible element, each maximal element.

-Recall that in a finite distributive lattice, every complement of a maximal sublattice is of the form $[a,b]$ where $a$ is the only join-irreducible element and $b$ is the only meet-irreducible one in the interval $[a,b]$ (\cite[Theorem 4]{Chen73} and \cite[Theorem 3]{R73}).
-The example in Figure \ref{daydoubling2}, using Allan Day's doubling construction to produce a bounded lattice from a distributive one \cite{Day1992} shows that this is not necessarily the case with bounded lattices.
+Recall that in a finite distributive lattice, every complement of a maximal sublattice is of the form where is the only join-irreducible element and is the only meet-irreducible one in the interval (\cite[Theorem 4]{Chen73} and \cite[Theorem 3]{R73}).
+The example in Figure \ref{daydoubling2}, using Alan Day's doubling construction to produce a bounded lattice from a distributive one \cite{Day1992} shows that this is not necessarily the case with bounded lattices.
 Figure \ref{fig:JNExample} shows another example, this one SD but not bounded.
 However, none of our examples of complements of maximal sublattices of convex geometries have more than one join-irreducible, the unique minimum, and their only meet-irreducible elements are the maxima.
 This suggests the following question.

 \begin{question} Is it always the case for complements of maximal sublattices of convex geometries that the only join-irreducible element(s) is the minimum and the only meet-irreducible elements are the maxima? \end{question}